delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 need to restore the original files from before re-compiling with a different version of Delphi.

+Each demo project is configured to compile as a 32 bit Windows application.
+They will all compile successfully as 64 bit Windows applications with Delphi XE2 and later, but you will need to manually add 64 bit targets to each project individually.

 Note: some versions of Delphi may generate hints, or possibly warning, depending on your setup.
 These should not cause a problem.